Raft Wines Antonella Romantic Red Wine Field Blend

 Duck farmer Jennifer Reichardt founded Raft Wines in 2016.
 When she decided to make her own wines, the typical grapes of Northern California were not on the menu.
 Cabernet, Chardonnay, Pinot Noir, and even Zinfandel tend to be expensive.
 Still, there are plenty of delicious alternatives out there for a scrappy start-up.

+Better yet, it can be even more rewarding to create success from obscure grapes.
 Raft Wines Antonella is a bright, delicate red made from a blend of Corvina, Molinara, and Rondinella – grapes native to Northern Italy.
 Reichardt describes it as “a field blend that I pick and ferment together.
 We don’t know the exact percentages.
 The actual blend changes slightly every year, pending flowering and the Spring rains.”

-What is a red wine field blend?
+Discover a red wine field blend

 Doesn’t it sound a bit romantic?
 The term field blend takes us to the vineyard, where many say good wine is really made.
 Often, in smaller vineyards (especially in the old world) you’ll find rows of vines that may look the same.